 Butler Stewart is an exclusive brand selling luxury lifestyle and shooting clothing.
 After working in London in the high-end retail industry founder Anna Butler had a vision of creating an own-brand company using the finest British fabric to create understated British elegance.
-Tweed is often associated with muddy farmers and English gentry but Anna’s aim is to help change this perception by designing beautiful, timeless garments to be worn with your everyday wardrobe to complement a contemporary lifestyle.
+Tweed is often associated with muddy farmers and English gentry, Anna’s aim is to help change this perception by designing beautiful, timeless garments to be worn with your everyday wardrobe.

 Our ready to wear collections are made up of unique styles, distinctive features and colourful high quality fabrics with intricate detail – selected and designed by Anna exclusively for Butler Stewart and always in limited edition.
 All fabric is made in the Britain and our tailors are based in England and Europe.
 Our shooting collections, jeans, tweed caps and many of our accessories are made in England.

-Butler Stewart also offers a stylish and sophisticated made to order service allowing you to create a unique garment tailored to your individual tastes.
+Butler Stewart also offers a stylish and sophisticated made to order & made to measure service allowing you to create a unique garment tailored to your individual tastes.
 Choose from hundreds of tweeds, stunning linings, vibrant undercollar felts and colourful button hole stitching.
-Learn more about our popular made to order service here.
+Learn more about our popular made to order & made to measure services here.

 Anna’s passion for the countryside stems from her childhood on the family farm, participating in country sports and working in the shooting industry for a number of years.
 Her love of the countryside, country life, and country pursuits have influenced her designs from start to finish from seasonal colour palettes to the understanding of traditional and practical clothing whether worn out in the field, on the weekend or in the office.